Developers: Quick Snippets

 ALTER TABLE j_convertforms_submission_meta AUTO_INCREMENT = 1;

-Note: Remember to replace j_ with your database prefix before running the queries.
+Note: Replace j_ with your database prefix before running the queries.

 How to add a Reset button to the form